 The right way to sell

-The following items are key components to selling.
+The following items are key components of selling.
 In order to have an effective sales process in place, these are the things you must learn, embrace, and get right.

 1. Be an active listener